mcummings128/gh-actions-outputs-experiments-1/README.md

 A workflow-level `outputs` block references the value from the job-level `outputs` block. `workflow-b` is also resuable (`workflow-a` calls it), thus the need for the workflow-level `outputs` block.
 Note `workflow-b` does NOT need a job-level `outputs` block because `workflow-c`'s `outputs` are already exposed at the job-level? b-job-2 has a step with the ID 'get-output-from-b-job-1' uses 'needs' and b-job-1's id to get the output from b-job-1. b-job-2's job-level `outputs` block will reference the step ID 'get-output-from-b-job-1' to get the value of the output.
 3. `workflow-a` has a job with the ID 'call-`workflow-b`' which shockingly, calls `workflow-b`. `workflow-a` has another job which uses uses 'needs' and call-`workflow-b`'s id to get the output from call-`workflow-b`.

+## Caller workflow and composite action:

+ In this context, the 'caller workflow' refers to a workflow that calls a composite action.
+A composite action is essentially a bundle of steps that you include in the job.
+Outputs are defined at the top-level in the action.yml (An action.yml technically doesn't have a workflow-level, but you could view it as that).
+Since composite actions do not have a job (again, they're a bundle of job-agnostic steps), the `outputs` block references a step id directly (instead of having to reference a job) to get the output.
+  In the caller workflow, a step (with an id) job calls the composite action.
+A future step in that caller workflow can use the step id to get the output (No `outputs` block needed, but you MUST reference the step that calls the composite action, not a step within the composite action).
+Another job in the caller workflow can reference this output as well using a job-level reference.
+This means that the job with the step that calls the composite action must have an `outputs` block defined at job-level.